-Clears all the repeated words and phrases that make the text heavy and difficult to read.
+Clears all the repeated words and phrases that make the text-heavy and difficult to read.

-If you already have an idea with few words, do not load it with unnecessary content.
+If you already have an idea with a few words, do not load it with unnecessary content.
 In this also applies the golden rule that less is more.

 Certainly, there are more tricks to achieve greater clarity and precision in our academic documents, but these are some of the most important tips for writing a thesis), I would say the basics.

 Take them into account when writing any research paper (thesis, dissertation, monograph, project, essay, etc), and cheers!
 The more you put them into practice, the more you will become, until you use them automatically.